 Following on from Tuesday’s love potions post, which rhymes and chants were used for casting romance spells?
 And does any method guarantee success?
 A few clues exits in the rare books of magic and the ‘voluntary’ confessions extracted during various witch trials.

-In De Occulta Philosophia the famous magician Agrippa (1486-1535) suggests that potions which include bizarre animal ingredients such as a cat’s brain, a wolf’s penis, and bones from a frog mixed with various herbs, would be the most effective.
+In De Occulta Philosophia the famous magician Agrippa (1486-1535) suggests that potions which include bizarre animal ingredients — cat brain, wolf penis, and frog bones — are the most effective.
 But the everyday spells cast by love-struck maidens were generally more innocuous.

 From Mother Bunch’s Closet Newly Broke Open (by T.R.), Joyce Froome quotes the words used for piercing an apple with three pins and placing it under the pillow:

 If thou be he that must have me

 Make no delay but come away

 In the years of religious confusion following the Reformation, British Wise Women seem to have sprinkled their spell with a mix of paganism and papist terminology, perhaps believing that their banned Catholic rites still contained magic powers.
 Old Chattox (one of the Lancashire Witches) confessed in her trial documents to using charms such as this one ( although this wasn’t actually a love potion):

 The Hart, ill Eye, ill Tonge: